cars10/elasticvue/README.md

 yarn build --report
 ```

-Building the chrome/firefox extensions: (Hint: you need [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext) for the firefox extension to build)
+Building the chrome/firefox extensions: (Hint: you
+need [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext) for the firefox
+extension to build)

 ```bash
 yarn build_browser_extensions
 ```

+## i18n

+Elasticvue is available in the following languages:

+* english
+* chinese

+### Help wanted

+I do not speak chinese and therefore rely on your help to keep the chinese translation up-to-date.
+Please open a PR if
+you notice missing/wrong translations in the chinese version.

+### Adding a new language

+If you want to add a new language: translate `src/locales/en.json` and open a PR.

 ## Contributing